evisiion/AirJS/README.md

     }),

-Now, all we have to do is add a socketIO object, to get our socket connection running:
+Now, all we have to do is add a `socketIO object`, to get our socket connection running:

     "Socket": new socketIO({